A safety culture is a set of shared attitudes, beliefs and practices demonstrated by all levels within an organization.

+A true safety culture is one where everyone feels responsible and accountable for making the work environment safe.
 In a 1943 paper titled, “A Theory of Human Needs”, American psychologist Abraham Maslow believed that human decision-making is supported by a hierarchy of psychological needs.
 Maslow’s theory of motivation states that five categories of human needs dictate an individual’s behavior.

 Common attributes of a workplace with a thriving safety culture include:

 - Engagement of all levels of the organization

 - Ongoing health and safety education

 - Active engagement in health and safety initiatives

 - Employee recognition for positive safety behavior and outcomes